 Study and Drug Regimen Study Design and Demographics Study Size and Study Duration End Points Results simvastatin 20 to 80 mg QD women, and LDL-C ≥130 mg/dL) changes from baseline in non- HDL-C, VLDL-C, TC, apo B and hsCRP Combination therapy (simvastatin 20 mg) was associated with a significantly greater decrease in non-HDL-C (P <0.001) compared to fenofibric acid and simvastatin (20 mg).
 Combination therapy (simvastatin 20 mg) was associated with significant improvements in VLDL-C (P <0.001), apo B (P <0.001) and hsCRP (P =0.013) compared to simvastatin (20 mg).
 Combination therapy (simvastatin 40 mg) significantly (P <0.001) improved non-HDL-C compared to fenofibric acid, and resulted in a significantly greater improvement in VLDL-C (P =0.005) compared to simvastatin (40 mg), with similar reductions in non-HDL-C, apo B and TC (P values not reported).
-Derosa et al 27 Fenofibrate 145 mg/day and simvastatin 40 mg/day vs fenofibrate 145 mg/day vs simvastatin 40 mg/day DB, MC, RCT Caucasian patients ≥18 years of age with type 2 diabetes mellitus and combined dyslipidemia who had never been treated with lipid- lowering medications N=241 12 months Primary: Lipid and lipoprotein profiles at six and 12 months Secondary: Not reported Primary: After six months of therapy, there was a significant reduction in TC and LDL-C with simvastatin and fenofibrate plus simvastatin ($P<0.05$ and $P<0.01$, respectively).
+Derosa et al 29 Fenofibrate 145 mg/day and simvastatin 40 mg/day vs fenofibrate 145 mg/day vs simvastatin 40 mg/day DB, MC, RCT Caucasian patients ≥18 years of age with type 2 diabetes mellitus and combined dyslipidemia who had never been treated with lipid- lowering medications N=241 12 months Primary: Lipid and lipoprotein profiles at six and 12 months Secondary: Not reported Primary: After six months of therapy, there was a significant reduction in TC and LDL-C with simvastatin and fenofibrate plus simvastatin (P <0.05 and P <0.01, respectively).
 There was no significant change in the fenofibrate group.
-After 12 months of therapy, there was a significant decrease in TC and LDL-C in all treatment groups ($P<0.05$ for fenofibrate, $P<0.01$ for the simvastatin and P<0.001 for fenofibrate plus simvastatin).
-TC was significantly lower with fenofibrate plus simvastatin compared to simvastatin monotherapy and fenofibrate monotherapy ($P<0.05$).
-LDL-C was significantly lower with fenofibrate plus simvastatin compared to simvastatin monotherapy and fenofibrate monotherapy ($P<0.05$).
-LDL-C was significantly lower with fenofibrate monotherapy ($P<0.01$).
-After six months of therapy, there was a significant reduction in TG with fenofibrate and fenofibrate plus simvastatin ($P<0.05$, respectively).
-There was no significant change in the simvastatin group.
-After 12 months of therapy, there was a significant decrease in TG in all treatment groups ($P<0.01$ for fenofibrate, $P<0.05$ for simvastatin and $P<0.001$ for fenofibrate plus simvastatin).
-TG was significantly lower with fenofibrate plus simvastatin).
-TG was significantly lower with fenofibrate + simvastatin compared to fenofibrate ($P<0.05$) or simvastatin ($P<0.01$).
-After six months of therapy, there was a significant increase in HDL-C with fenofibrate and fenofibrate plus simvastatin ($P<0.01$).
-After six months of therapy, there was a significant increase in HDL-C with fenofibrate and fenofibrate plus simvastatin ($P<0.05$ and $P<0.01$, respectively).
+After 12 months of therapy, there was a significant decrease in TC and LDL-C in all treatment groups (P <0.05 for fenofibrate, P <0.01 for the simvastatin and P<0.001 for fenofibrate plus simvastatin).
+TC was significantly lower with fenofibrate plus simvastatin compared to simvastatin monotherapy and fenofibrate monotherapy (P <0.05).
+LDL-C was significantly lower with fenofibrate monotherapy (P <0.01).
+After six months of therapy, there was a significant reduction in TG with fenofibrate and fenofibrate plus simvastatin group.
+After 12 months of therapy, there was a significant decrease in TG in all treatment groups (P <0.01 for fenofibrate, P <0.05 for simvastatin and P <0.001 for fenofibrate plus simvastatin).
+TG was significantly lower with fenofibrate + simvastatin compared to fenofibrate (P <0.05) or simvastatin (P <0.01).
+After six months of therapy, there was a significant increase in HDL-C with fenofibrate and fenofibrate plus simvastatin (P <0.05 and P <0.01, respectively).
 There was no change in the simvastatin group.
 After 12 months of therapy, there was no change in the simvastatin group.
 After 12 months of therapy,